jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 +tag:pets AND (cats OR dogs)   // Combinations of the above
 ```

+All that's left to do is give it a cheeky name.
+For now, I've taken to calling it chips query language 🍟, or CQL for short.[^3]

+## A grammar for CQL

 The first thing we can be sure of is that a query in our language is a list of expressions.
 We can write that as the rule:

 ```